-Document keys are Content index keys that store the metadata for a document.
-Content uses the values in these index keys to retrieve scanned documents.
-There are a total of seven document keys in Content.
+Document keys are ImageNow index keys that store the metadata for a document.
+ImageNow uses the values in these index keys to retrieve scanned documents.
+There are seven document keys in ImageNow.

 Use the Drawer document key to separate groups of scanned documents into their broadest categories.
 In addition to the Drawer document key, six document keys are available to store information on scanned documents.
 The information stored in these keys uniquely identifies each document.
-The common usages for document keys are defined in the following table.
+The following table describes the common usage for document keys:

 Document Key Description

-Drawer Content assigns this value at the moment of capture.
+Drawer ImageNow assigns this value at the moment of capture.
 It is typically a department name or task name, like Accounts Payable.

 Folder This value is typically an account number, invoice number, social security number, or similar identifier.

 Tab Any value suitable as a search key.

 Field3 Any value suitable as a search key.

 Field4 Any value suitable as a search key.

 Field5 Any value suitable as a search key.

-Document Type This document key typically categorizes the document by type, such as Invoice, and permits the addition of custom property values.
+Document Key Description Document Type This document key typically categorizes the document by type, such as Invoice, and permits the addition of custom property values.

-As part of a scan profile, your administrator may configure each document key in one of four ways.
+As part of a scan profile, your administrator may configure each document key in one of four ways: